fcharte/RBenchmarkings/RBenchmarkings.md

 ------------
 Although the difference between the two operators is very tight, it should be taken into account if we use these operators inside a loop or any other repetitve structure.
 Multiply the small difference by the number of times the operator is used during the program execution to assess if the effort worth it.

-Comparison of two vector values
+<a name="CompareVectors" />Comparison of two vector values
 ======

 Assume that you want to know which items in a vector `v` (values) have higher values than the corresponding items (by position) in another vector `t` (threshold).
 The goal is setting to 0 those values.
 This is a task that can be accomplished in several ways, for instance: